 This is only a baseline idea, too.
 I'd be willing to pay for a tier on my satellite provider that would include all the World Cup qualifiers, just as you can now get the UEFA Champions League games live on DirecTV in the United States.
 I'd also be interested in Red Zone-style channels for the English Premier League and Champions League.
 The more globally appealing soccer that could be put on one channel, the better for everyone.

 UEFA and its president, Michel Platini, seem to see the future in this area better than anyone in the world of soccer administration.
-Earlier this year UEFA voted to centralize the sale of international TV rights for
+Earlier this year UEFA voted to centralize the sale of international TV rights for UEFA qualifiers starting in 2014.
+Retaining the rights for a World Cup Matchday Live channel on multiple platforms could certainly be part of that.

 Of course, UEFA and Platini have their acts together in ways that other confederations (and FIFA itself under Sepp Blatter) do not.
 My hope is that if Platini becomes FIFA president in 2015 he'll take my World Cup Matchday Live idea under the auspices of FIFA and ensure a high level of quality TV production in multiple languages around the world.